 CHIPS - Where learning begins.
 In English

-Ages: CHIPS welcomes children between the ages of two and six to learn in English.
+Ages: CHIPS welcomes children between the ages of three and six to learn in English.

 Student to Teacher Ratio: Maximum 9:1

 Curriculum: CHIPS is in application for candidacy to become an International Baccalaureate (IB) World School.
 Our curriculum follows the IB Primary Years Programme (PYP).

 CHIPS is committed to inquiry-based learning and international mindedness.
 Through a thoughtful and stimulating environment, structured play, song, art, and movement, children develop language, social, emotional, and cognitive skills that lay the foundation for their long-term personal and academic success.

 CHIPS’ philosophy on Early Childhood Education aligns with the American based, National Association for the Education of Young Children.
 CHIPS emphasizes the development of the whole child, providing for each child’s social, emotional, physical, and intellectual needs.
 Early Childhood programmes are developmentally appropriate when they are based on an understanding of general patterns of growth in the early years as well as children’s individual development.

 Principles of Good Practice for Early Childhood Educators National Association for the Education of Young Children:

 |1||Early Childhood Educators, and all personnel who interact with young children, have appropriate training, understanding, and knowledge regarding the developmental characteristics of this age group.|

 |2||Early Childhood Educators recognize that play is the work of young children.|